 Do you remember those little Hostess crumb cakes?
 When I was a kid my dad used to buy those just for me because I loved them so much.
-I’ve tried a couple of recipes that failed, but today I’m going to share a delicious crumb cake with you that brings back childhhood memories.
+I’ve tried a couple of recipes that failed, but today I’m going to share a delicious crumb cake recipe with you that brings back childhood memories.

 Warning, this makes a lot of crumb cake.
 This would be a great breakfast treat for a holiday when you have several guests in the house.
 Cut into squares and placed in zipper sandwich bags, it will also make for a great treat to add to your child’s lunch bag.

 It’s time again for The Secret Recipe Club.
 This month I was assigned to Chris and Rachel’s blog, The Keenan Cookbook.
 Chris and Rachel make a great pair.
 Chris does most of the cooking and baking and Rachel takes pictures and does the editing.
 A match made in food blogger Heaven! :)

 I actually picked several recipes from their blog that I might want to try.
 This White Chocolate Raspberry Cheesecake sounds amazing and I may make it for Christmas!
 Then there was this Buffalo Chicken Mac And Cheese which I still have bookmarked, it sounds great!
 I also looked at these decadent Cookies and Cream Oreo Fudge Brownies O. M. G.

 Ultimately though, I decided on a recipe affectionately named Mom’s Crumb Cake.